MichaelDSa/CMwsite/ReadMe.txt

-Implement a new commenting protocol in GIT.
-Commit comments begin with a number between 0 and 5 signifying how important the change is.
+Implement a commenting protocol.
+Comments begin with a number between 0 and 5 signifying how important the change is.

 0 - for anything trivial or changing the todo.txt or readme.txt contents.
 1 - simple progress: adding/modifying a function or adding some html